On the Steiner property for planar minimizing clusters. The anisotropic case: Introduction

 where, as usual, $\partial^* E$ is the reduced boundary of $E$ and, for every $x\in\partial^* E$, $\nu_E(x)$ is the outer normal vector to $E$ at $x$ (see~\cite{AFP} for definitions and properties of sets of finite perimeter).
 There are several reasons why this problem is attracting a big interest, that we are not going to describe here, we limit ourselves to point out some basic bibliography, more information can be found there and in the references therein~\cite{RCBM08,CMV10,CRS12,MP13,BBCLT16,ABCMP17,DFP,G18,ABCMP19,CGPRS20,FP20}.

 In this paper we consider the isoperimetric problem for clusters.
 In other words, we do not want to minimize the perimeter of a single set of given volume, but of a ``cluster'', that is, a group of sets with given volumes.
 This is not simply the ``sum'' of isoperimetric problems for single sets, because the common boundary is only counted once.
 A practical example of such a problem is given by soap bubbles, which behave more or less as minimal clusters with the Euclidean density.
 Of course a single bubble must be a ball; however, when there are two bubbles, the best situation is not given by two distinct balls, but by a cluster with the usual shape of two soap bubbles, which minimize the total perimeter by having a large common portion of the boundary.
 Also the problem of studying minimal clusters, in the Euclidean case, has been deeply investigated in the last decades, and completely solved for ``double bubbles'', i.e., when the cluster is made by two sets (see~\cite{FABHZ,HMRR,Rei}, and see also~\cite{W,PT0,PT1,PT2} for the case of three or four sets with equal volumes).
 In the planar case $N=2$ it is known that minimal clusters enjoy a strong regularity property.
 More precisely, the boundary of any minimal cluster is made by finitely many ${\rm C}^{1,\gamma}$ arcs (and then, by standard regularity, they are actually ${\rm C}^\infty$), which meet in finitely many junction points.
 Each of these junction points is actually a triple point --that is, exactly three arcs meet-- and the three arcs form three angles of $120^\circ$.
-This property, usually called \emph{Steiner property}, is now widely known, two very good references are the classical papers~\cite{Tay,M94} and the recent book~\cite{Mag}.
-We refer the reader also to~\cite{M94}, where the author studies existence and regularity results for minimal clusters in compact Riemannian surfaces, and to the recent paper~\cite{MN}, where the Gaussian double bubble problem is considered.
+This property, usually called \emph{Steiner property}, is now widely known.
+Two very good references are the classical paper~\cite{Tay} and the recent book~\cite{Mag}.
+We refer the reader also to~\cite{M94}, where the author studies existence and regularity results for minimal clusters in compact Riemannian surfaces, and to the recent papers~\cite{MN,MN2}, where the multiple bubble problem in the Gaussian space, in the Euclidean space, and on the sphere, are considered.